historic-trails/website/sites/watrous-la-junta.md

 caption="The Watrous House, a twenty-room adobe home and storefront.
 Just off the trail, it was a popular place for travelers and locals alike to purchase supplies and necessities." image-url="watrous-house.jpg" source-url="https://upload.wikimedia.org/wikipedia/commons/e/e9/Watrous_House%2C_Watrous_vicinity_%28Mora_County%2C_New_Mexico%29.jpg"%} After Watrous obtained part of the Scolly land grant for La Junta in 1849 [^28Kosmider], he spent no time constructing a twenty-room adobe home, complete with a storefront.
 Watrous hired Spanish and indigenous workers, including cooks, maids, hunters, and nurses to work in the Watrous home as well as the store [^Clark48].
 The Watrous house would be deemed “the nucleus of the settlement of La Junta” [^3Greenwood].
 The Watrous store was successful, in part due to its proximity to the Santa Fe Trail [^Clark51].
 Eventually, the name of La Junta would be lost, and the area between the Mora and Sapello rivers would be known as Watrous.

-{%include aside.html class="center" width="40%" text="When there was nothing else to do,
-he would say,
-come now, we will plant more trees.%}

 In addition to his entrepreneurship, Watrous was a passionate agriculturilist.
 He planted willows along irrigation ditches, transplanted many cottonwoods, and imported German prune and Richmond cherry trees from Missouri [^Clark52].
 Visitors to the ares suggested it was “one of the finest orchards ofthe region” [^Kosmider29].
 Many of Watrous' cottonwoods and willows are still thriving today.
 By drafting letters to the Bureau of Indian affairs, newspapers, and politicians with suggestions for solving the “Indian problem” [^3Kosmider]